I write about things I find interesting, and although I am not an expert, I have fun learning as I research. I hope you like the results!

 However, it is more usually a minuscule movement that is hard to detect and one that we are not conscious of making.
 Many in the world of the paranormal refuse to believe that the ideomotor effect is responsible for this and are convinced that the spirit world is using the Ouija board as a conduit to communicate.

-For this reason, I would like to share this video with you that proves ideomotor effect is the real reason, quite conclusively.
+For this reason, I would like to share this video with you where Dr. Joe Schwarcz explains how the ideomotor effect works.

 The Proposed Experiment